 If you work more than 125 hours in a month, the extra hours will be credited to your hour bank.
-This will allow you to continue coverage during a short layoff.
+This will allow you to continue coverage during periods where you are not working or are working less that 125 hours per month.